Pogonomyrmex lobatus Santschi

 Interrugal spaces on mesosoma

-weakly to moderately granulate, sub-shining to shining.
-Legs weakly granulate, sub-shining.
+weakly to moderately granulate, weakly shining to shining.
+Legs weakly granulate, weakly shining.

-apex of node rounded to ovate.
-In dorsal
+surface notably shorter than posterior surface, apex of node rounded to

-view, petiole longer than broad, widest near center, tapering to a rounded or spatulate anterior margin.
+petiole longer than wide, widest near center, narrowing to rounded or spatulate anterior margin.
+Sides and posterior surface

 Erect white to yellowish pilosity moderately abundant on head, variable in length

 abundant suberect to decumbent setae.
-Mesosoma, petiole, postpetiole, and first gastric
+Mesosoma, petiole, postpetiole, first gastral tergum with moderately

 Queen

-wing-bearing, presence of small ocelli on head, and
+presence of small ocelli on head, and as illustrated

 Measurements